The standard library comes with an easy to use API to save, load and sync player data. Import the

 To load data for a specific player, invoke the

 loadData function with the same file name you used to save.
-Because loading does require syncing,
+Because loading does require synchronizing,

-loadData expect a closure as second parameter which will be invoked once the loading and syncing has finished.
-Loading may also fail if the file is empty or corrupted, so you should check the
+loadData expects a closure as second parameter which will be invoked once the loading and synchronizing has finished.
+Loading may also fail if the file is empty, corrupted, or the player disconnects during loading - so you should always check the

-status parameter for validity.
+status parameter for validity first.
 If the status is

-data parameter will contain the synced version of the file’s contents, which you can immediately use in a synchronous context.
+data parameter will contain the synchronized version of the file’s contents, which you can immediately use in a synchronous context.